 Constant pain or weakness is enough to make anyone ornery.
 Therefore, it isn’t uncommon to experience increased anxiety as you work through the unknowns and what-ifs of MS. Anxiety tends to go hand-in-hand with depression as well.
 Both can cause mood swings and instances where you cycle through the stages of grief.
 Even if you are having trouble accepting your diagnosis, be sure to accept your feelings as valid and natural.
 Then, you can take steps to work through those darker moments with a professional.
 Especially if you love animals, equine therapy for MS can help improve your mood.

 We owe our speaking abilities to several different muscles.
 If you’re experiencing trouble with your brain’s nerves, it’s natural to develop issues with speech.
 Symptoms of progressive MS can thus include slurred speech or an inability to fully control the mouth’s muscles.

 What is Equine Therapy?

-What Can Equine Therapy Improve?
+What Can Equine Therapy for MS Improve?

 As touched on, strengthening muscles and maintaining balance, mobility, and other physical abilities can help with attitude.
 Though there isn’t a cure for MS, the equine therapy approach can make life easier.
-Focusing on what you can’t do will keep you in a dark place, so the positivity you can develop with hippotherapy is invaluable.
+Focusing on what you can’t do will keep you in a dark place, so the positivity you can develop with hippotherapy for MS is invaluable.